Gonusi/gonusi.github.io/posts/2025-05/transfer-thousands-of-photos-from-android-to-mac-via-ftp/index.md

 brew install lftp
 ```

-Save this script `download-camera.sh` to some dir, create a directory "result" in the same directory.
-I found the script was unable to `mkdir` itself due to some mac system protection stuff, easier to just do it manually...
+Save this script `download-camera.sh`.
+I had problems with it being unable to create files / directories due to permissions / Apple "System integrity protection" stuff.
+So the script saves the results to your users home directory, which seemed to work (It will look like `/Users/yourusername/result`

 ```
 #!/bin/zsh